zimicjs/zimic/CONTRIBUTING.md

 break in the future.
 Treat the opposite as true too.
 If a specific behavior is not documented or tested, it should not be considered a feature of the library, should not be relied upon, and may be removed or changed at any time.

+> [!NOTE]
+>
-Note that 100% coverage does not mean that the library is bug-free or that every edge case is covered.
-We use it as a rough, easy to calculate metric to make sure that the library is well tested.
-Code review is the extra step to catch any other missing tests.
+> 100% coverage does not mean that the library is bug-free or that every edge case is covered.
+We use it as a rough,
+> easy to calculate metric to encourage well-tested code.
+Code review is an extra step to catch any missing tests not
+> identified by the test coverage.